 - Increasing engagement with your target audience helps to build credibility and positive social proof.
 It can also increase sales by boosting average order values and repeat sales, working to improve customer lifetime value.

 - As you begin to appear on your live streams at regularly scheduled times, people will start following your Facebook Page to tune in when you’re going live.
 They’ll look forward to seeing you on Facebook as though your live selling video were their favorite TV program.

 How to Use Insights to Find the Best Time to Post on Facebook

 When you select one of the videos listed there, you’ll be able to study your concurrent views, how many viewers you had during each moment of your live stream, and you can see how each measurement changed during your video.
-You can drill down to more detailed information by clicking individual videos, including the number of unique viewers and percent average of complete views.
+You can also drill down to more detailed information by clicking individual videos, including the number of unique viewers and percent average of complete views.

 By clicking the People tab, you can get the data you’re looking for to figure out when to go live on Facebook.
 Go to “People Engaged” to view audience demographics by age, gender, language, and location.
 You can also view your fans by “overview,” see “People Engaged,” and the “People Reached” by your videos.

 You can study the days of the week and times of day to see when you had the most interactions and engagement, and you can start to identify the best time to go live on Facebook.
 You could correlate higher engagement levels with when people were responding most favorably to your video by checking the “Actions on Page” tab if you were prompting people to click a “Call to Action” button on one of your Facebook Business pages.

 While finding out the best time to go live on Facebook, you can see which people were responding during your video, where they’re located, and what their age ranges and genders are.
 This will help you use Facebook more efficiently and further refine your presentation, offers, and messaging to get better results on subsequent live videos.